Clergy and Staff

 He received a Bachelor of Music in Theory and Composition degree from West Texas A&M University, a Master of Worship Studies degree from the Robert E. Webber Institute for Worship Studies, and a Doctor of Worship Studies degree from the Institute for Worship Studies.

 Associate Pastor & Curate

 Chris Myers and his wife, Morgan, have been attending All Saints Dallas for almost three years.
 They welcomed their first child, Eleanor Alice in June 2013.

 Chris graduated from Redeemer Seminary with a M.Div, and has started a curacy at All Saints.
 This means he will wear lots of different hats in order to gain ministry experience and to be exposed to all the various inner workings of a church.
 Officially, his new title is Office Manager.
 In that role he will be supporting the ministry staff in administration and communication and in implementing our strategic plan.

 His passion is for teaching Scripture and for developing leaders.
 To that end, Chris will be working to develop a strategic relationship with Redeemer Seminary to foster leadership pipelines.

 He and Morgan love trying new restaurants and watching their favorite shows on Netflix.
 He loves to read, to write, and to drink tea.

 Before working at All Saints Dallas, Cassie was a stay-at-home mom to their two children, Willa (4) born in Florence, Italy and Hollis (2) born here in Texas.
-Matt started his Master of Divinity degree at Redeemer Seminary Dallas in June 2012, and plans on continuing there for the next couple of years.
+Matt started his Master of Divinity degree at Redeemer Seminary Dallas in June 2012, and will continue there for the next few years.